 Answer: (c)

-Explanation: Article 32 allows a person to move the Supreme Court for the enforcement of his/her Fundamental Rights.
-Dr. Ambedkar called it the “heart and soul” of the Constitution.
+Explanation: This is arguably the most important fundamental right.
+Article 32 allows you to directly approach the Supreme Court to enforce your other fundamental rights.
+Dr. Ambedkar called it the “heart and soul” of the Constitution for this very reason.

 Q9.
 Who is the constitutional head of the Indian Union?